-from COVID-19, these requests have gone largely unfulfilled.
-FDC's failure to timely comply with Florida's broad open-public records law necessitates the current action.
+from COVID-19, FDC has failed to timely respond to these requests and has claimed improper exemptions that are at odds with Florida's broad open-public records law.

 II.
 Jurisdiction and Venue

 - 6. This is a petition for a writ of mandamus to enforce the terms of Article I, Section 24(a) of the Florida Constitution, and Fla.
 Stat, Ch.
 119 ("Public Records Law"). - 7.
 This Court has jurisdiction over this petition pursuant to the Florida Constitution, art.
 V, § 5(b); Fla.R.Civ.P.
 1.630; and Fla.
 Stat., § 119.11. - 8.
 Venue is proper in Leon County as Respondent FDC's primary headquarters is located within Leon County.